brookssw/tab-closer/README.md

 - Visual countdown banner on tabs scheduled for closing
 - Simple popup interface for quick status overview
 - Detailed options page for configuration
+- Quick "Add Current URL" button to add the current tab's URL as a pattern

 ## Default Settings